madeofquartz/functions/README.md

 -------------

 ### What is this & why?
-This is a small project to classify common css I use so I can build a web layout quickly.
-It's a work in progress.
+This is a small project to classify common css I use so I can build a web layout quickly for clients that still need to support IE. It's a work in progress.

 It was inspired by [Tachyons](http://tachyons.io/).